-UNDERGRADUATE GOALS: Display appropriate dispositions.
-Create and maintain a safe, inclusive, tolerant and stimulating learning environment.
-Understand multicultural, global, and community perspectives.
-Focus on learning of all students and methods to assess performance.
-Integrate appropriate technology and other resources into the instructional program.
-Collaborate with parents, community leaders, practitioners, and other professionals.
-Understand how students develop and learn.
-Build upon empirical and experimental knowledge within dynamic and diverse programs.
-Teach effectively as evidenced by knowledge of content and appropriate pedagogy.
+UNDERGRADUATE GOALS: \Display appropriate dispositions. \Create and maintain a safe, inclusive, tolerant and stimulating learning environment. \Understand multicultural, global, and community perspectives. \Focus on learning of all students and methods to assess performance. \Integrate appropriate technology and other resources into the instructional program. \Collaborate with parents, community leaders, practitioners, and other professionals. \Understand how students develop and learn. \Build upon empirical and experimental knowledge within dynamic and diverse programs.

+\Teach effectively as evidenced by knowledge of content and appropriate pedagogy.

-Alabama Quality Teaching Standards and Candidate Proficiencies: The Alabama State board of Education requires all students completing teacher certification programs to be assessed using the Alabama Quality Teaching Standards.
+Alabama Quality Teaching Standards and Candidate Proficiencies:

+The Alabama State board of Education requires all students completing teacher certification programs to be assessed using the Alabama Quality Teaching Standards.
 These standards have been aligned with the 15 Candidate Proficiencies in the College's conceptual framework.
 Students will be assessed on a course-appropriate subset of these proficiencies.
 The candidate proficiencies assessed in this course are highlighted in the Syllabus Supporting Materials file.
 These indicators pertain to human development, organization and management, learning environment, instructional strategies, assessment, learning styles, collaboration, continuous lifelong professional learning, Alabama-specific improvement initiatives, school improvement, ethics, local, state and federal laws and policies and professionalism.
 For each of the targeted proficiencies, students will be assigned, where necessary, with a 1 when they perform poorly and notification of this rating will be provided to the student, the FOUN program coordinator and the EFLT chair.

 The primary purpose of this assessment is to provide students with feedback regarding relevant candidate proficiencies and/or other areas in strong need of improvement, some which may not be on the list of proficiencies but still important.
 Ratings do not positively or negatively affect the course grade.
 They may coincide with a poor course grade but do not affect the course grade.
 The instructor submits a student's ratings to the Coordinator of Assessment and Evaluation who is responsible for keeping track of students' ratings on the Alabama Quality Teaching Standards throughout their programs.
 If a student receives one or more ratings below 2, the instructor forwards a copy of the evaluation signed by the instructor to the student's department head and program coordinator to alert them to specific concerns that may require attention.
-The e-mail is copied to the student.
+The email is copied to the student.
 Faculty will refer students to a course-appropriate subset of the college's 15 candidate proficiencies (CPs).

 See Syllabus Supporting Material for this list of Candidate Proficiencies along with the Teaching Standards used to update this syllabus.

-Any changes in syllabus policy, assignments, points, etc. will be announced on email in Blackboard and in the class announcements area on Blackboard.
-Assignment posts (instructions, etc) will be announced so you know when you can open and begin each UNIT of MODULES.
-Students are responsible for being aware of changes and checking their Blackboard email and Blackboard class announcements as well as their Tigermail.
-For remaining parts of syllabus, see the Syllabus Supporting Material files which are provided in hard copy to student on meeting 1 of class and posted in Blackboard in the STARTER MODULE in the Syllabus folder.
-Also part of this syllabus (in your hard copy-in three ring binder) includes the midterm project and final project.
-These are additional parts to this syllabus but shown on Blackboard in their own files for the sake of better organization, less, clutter and consume less space in their own files.
-They will be discussed at length when we meet for Meeting Two.
+Any changes in syllabus policy, assignments, points, etc. will be announced on email in Canvas and in the class announcements area on Canvas.
+Assignment posts (instructions, etc) will be announced so you know when you can open and begin each MODULE.
+I will stay ahead in having modules done by about 2 weeks at least (ahead of the calendar).
+I will post on the module page itself in red, bold "READY" if the module is ready to learn from or if it is not yet ready it will say at the top "NOT READY".
+Students are responsible for being aware of changes and checking their Canvas email and Canvas class announcements as well as their Tigermail.
+For remaining parts of syllabus, see Syllabus Supporting Material files in Canvas.
+These are posted in Canvas in the STARTER MODULE.
+Also part of this syllabus (in the same area on Canvas are instructions for the final project.
+These are additional parts to this syllabus but shown on Canvas in their own files for the sake of better organization, less clutter and to consume less space in their own files.